man squatting and looking inside oven

 Get A Personal Loan

-A personal loan can be used for just about anything, including new home appliances.
-Personal loans are typically unsecured, meaning they don’t require collateral to secure the loan.
-Qualifying for a personal loan can instead depend on your credit score and debt-to-income ratio (DTI).
-A credit score of at least 650 can make your interest rates lower when you’re paying back the loan.
+A personal loan can be used for just about anything, including new appliances.
+Many personal loans are unsecured, meaning they don’t require collateral.
+Qualifying for a personal loan will largely depend on your credit score and debt-to-income ratio (DTI).
+A credit score of at least 650 can help you secure a lower interest rate.

-Assuming your credit score is high enough to qualify, the first step to being approved for a personal loan is getting prequalified with a lender.
-This can involve a soft credit check and will tell you the rates and terms you qualify for.
-After comparing lenders, you’ll submit an application along with the necessary documentation for your personal information and income.
+Assuming your credit score is high enough, you can start the application process by getting prequalified.
+This may involve a soft credit check, and it tells you the rate and term you qualify for.
+After comparing lenders, you can submit an application along with the necessary documentation.
 If you’re approved for the loan, you may receive your funds within a day to a week of your approval.

-Rocket Loans℠ can also offer same-day financing to certain applicants, so personal loan borrowers may receive their money theday they apply.*
+Rocket Loans℠ can also offer same-day financing to certain applicants, so borrowers may receive their money the day they apply.*

 Ask About In-House Financing

 Depending on where you buy your appliances, you may be able to secure in-house financing.
-This usually comes in the form of an in-store credit card that you can charge purchases to and pay back over time, but it’s only good for purchases from that retailer.
-You may receive a sign-up bonus, such as a no-interest repayment period, with in-house financing.
-Qualifying for in-store financing most often requires a credit check and a credit score between 580 and 649.
+This usually comes in the form of an in-store credit card.
+You can charge purchases to the card and pay them back over time, but this type of financing is only good for purchases from your retailer of choice.
+In-house financing may come with a sign-up bonus, such as a no-interest repayment period.

-Some retailers may offer a leasing option where you can take a product home and make weekly or monthly payments in exchange for using the appliance.
+Some retailers may offer a leasing option where you can take a product home and make weekly or monthly payments in exchange for using it.
 If you stop making payments, you must return the appliance, which you’re typically free to do at any time.
-If you keep making payments, you’ll usually own the appliance after a period of 12 to 24 months.
+If you keep making payments, you’ll usually own the appliance after a period of 12 – 24 months.

-Applying for a rent-to-own agreement requires no credit check, but you’ll have to share some personal information and possibly some references.
-The downside to leasing an appliance is that you may end up paying more over time than it’s worth, depending on the associated fees.
+A rent-to-own agreement typically doesn’t require a credit check.
+However, you’ll have to share some personal information and possibly some references.
+The downside to leasing is that you may end up paying more over time than it’s worth, depending on the associated fees.

 Buy An Appliance With A Credit Card

 If you have a credit card, using it to pay for an appliance is an option.
 Although interest rates with cards are typically high, you can sign up for a new card with a 0% APR period.
-This promotional period will allow you to repay the loan interest-free for a period of time, typically 12 – 18 months.
-If the appliance isn’t paid in full during that window, you can face a high interest rateand possibly go into more debt.
+During this promotional period, you can typically repay funds interest-free for 12 – 18 months.
+If you don’t pay off the appliance during that window, you can face a high interest rate and possibly go into more debt.

 How To Choose The Right Appliance Financing Option For You

-Before deciding on a type of appliance financing, it’s best to thoroughly research and weigh the requirements of each option.
-To help determine which one would work best for you, ask yourself the following questions:
+Before choosing how you’ll finance your appliance purchase, it’s best to research and weigh the requirements of each option.
+To help determine which one would work best for you, ask yourself the questions discussed below.

-• Does this option require a credit check?
-If you’re worried your credit score is too low to qualify for a good interest rate, you might want to consider an option that doesn’t require credit approval beforehand.
+- Does this option require a credit check?
+If you’re worried your credit score is too low to qualify for a good interest rate, you might want to consider an option that doesn’t require credit

-• Is there a minimum purchase amount?
+- Is there a minimum purchase amount?
 Some in-house financing options and credit cards could require a minimum purchase amount.
-Before using either of these options, make sure the appliance you plan to purchase meets or exceeds this dollar amount.
+Before using either option, make sure the appliance you plan to buy meets or exceeds this dollar amount.

-• What is the monthly payment amount?
+- What is the monthly payment amount?
 Loans and lines of credit require users to make a minimum monthly payment.
-Before submitting a credit card or loan application, make sure your budget can afford this expense each month.
+Before you submit a credit card or loan application, make sure you can afford this expense each month.

-• What term length would work best?
-If you use a personal loan, you’ll want to make sure the lender of your choosing offers a repayment term that fits your needs.
+- What term length would work best?
+If you use a personal loan, you’ll want to make sure the lender you choose offers a repayment term that fits your needs.
 The longer the term, the lower your monthly payment amount will be.

 FAQs About Appliance Financing

-You may still have some questions after reviewing your options.
-Below are some common questions about appliance financing.
+You may still have some questions after reviewing your options for appliance financing.
+Below are some common questions about this topic.

 Will appliance financing hurt my credit?

-Financing like personal loans requires a hard inquiry, which can affect your credit, depending on the loan amount.
+Financing such as personal loans requires a hard inquiry, which can affect your credit, depending on the loan amount.
 If you make your payments on time and use your financing option wisely, your credit shouldn’t otherwise be negatively affected.
+In fact, making on-time payments may even improve your credit.

 Can I finance appliances with no credit check?

-Rent-to-own financing typically doesn’t require a credit check – only your personal information like your name, address, income data and housing status.
-Some retailers may request that you supply one or more personal references to qualify.
+Rent-to-own financing typically doesn’t require a credit check.
+You just may need to provide information such as your name, income data and housing status.
+Some retailers may ask you to supply one or more personal references to qualify.

 Can I get appliance financing with bad credit?

-In-house financing has lower credit score requirements than your typical credit card – a score between 580 and 649 is generallyacceptable – but again, you can only use this financing in that particular store.
+In-house financing tends to have a lower credit score requirement than the typical credit card.
+Again, a score between 580 and 649 is generally acceptable, but you can only use these funds in that store.
 By taking steps to improve your credit score, you may gain access to even more financing options.

 Final Thoughts

 Purchasing new home appliances can be expensive, but it’s often necessary.
-With the different appliance financing options that areavailable, you can decide which one is most ideal for your unique financial circumstances.
+Many appliance financing options are available, however, allowing you to choose the most ideal one for your unique financial circumstances.

 If you think a personal loan will work well for you, you can get started today with a prequalification from Rocket Loans.